Early Childhood Education

 Use the index in this handbook as your guide and the contents as your continuous reference as you proceed through the program.
 The Early Childhood Education faculty will refer to the handbook often, but the responsibility for knowing the program standards is ultimately yours.

-In addition to the ECE Program Standards and Procedures Handbook, the Conestoga Student Guide outlines important policies and procedures for you to follow.
-The ECE Program Standards and Procedures Handbook is a supplement to, but not a replacement for, the Conestoga Student Guide.
+In addition to the ECE Program Handbook, the Conestoga Student Guide outlines important policies and procedures for you to follow.
+The ECE Program Handbook is a supplement to, but not a replacement for, the Conestoga Student Guide.

 We are here to help you have a successful experience.
 Should you experience difficulty or need assistance in any area of your studies, please come and speak with us, and we will work with you to help you reach your career goal of becoming an early childhood educator.